-Ken Macdonald has returned to Matrix after five years as Director of Public Prosecutions (DPP), the first leading defence lawyer to have been appointed to that post.
+Ken Macdonald returned to Matrix in 2008, after five years as Director of Public Prosecutions (DPP), the first leading defence lawyer to have been appointed to that post.
 Widely praised by commentators for combining outstanding success in prosecuting serious crime with an outspoken attachment to due process, fair trials and defendants' rights, he was described in an editorial in The Times on the day he stepped down as 'an exemplary figure' who had transformed his office into a 'respected public role'.

 As DPP, Ken Macdonald established the Organised Crime Division, the Counter Terrorism Division, the Special Crime Division and the Fraud Prosecution Service.
 These quickly became world leaders with conviction rates of up to 95%.
 He played a major role across Whitehall in the development of criminal justice policy, especially in relation to international treaties and jurisdiction, mutual legal assistance, extradition, fraud reform, terrorism and grave cross border crime.
 He conducted highly sensitive discussions and negotiations in many countries, including with senior ministers and with heads of government.

 In 2007, he was knighted for services to the law.

 Prior to his appointment as DPP, Ken Macdonald was regarded as one of the country's top defence lawyers.
 Chambers and Partners directory repeatedly listed him as a starred silk in criminal law and fraud and described him as 'possessing terrific gravitas', and as being 'premier league' and 'completely fantastic'.